SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 ## What I Learned
 Working through this project taught me a ton of concepts and specific to designing, implementing, testing, and vector math.
 Here are some of my most common subjects I learned about:

-* **Good Coding Practice** - Probably the most important learning experience of the project.
-Throughout my classes, I have been taught bits and pieces about good coding practices, but it never all clicked together until this project.
+* **Good Coding Practice** - Throughout my classes, I have been taught bits and pieces about good coding practices, but it never all clicked together until this project.
 Keeping as many variables private as possible, small functions, well thoughtout inheritance and abstraction, common naming conventions.
-All of these really started to click as the sum of many small problems began making the game harder and harder to alter.
 A keen reader might have noticed the terminology I've used in describing certain things is a bit vague, and sometimes contradicts itself.
 I've called things units, characters, entities, soldiers, troops, enemies, etc...
 One of the earliest things I set up was giving the damageable class a public reference to the team info of its team.
 I named that variable General.
 Which is is not to be confused with (and definetly got confused with) the General, the playable character which has a script name of general.
 There are plenty of other examples of problems coming in because I had to search through my code for every line that referenced a public variable.
 Constant minor inconveniences from not having a consistent naming convention for variable vs method names.
 I needed this project to show me the consequences of all of these poor practices do matter, do build up, and are worth maintaining from the start.

 * **Personal Management** - Since this was a solo project I didn't expect to need much in terms of organization, effective github management, and documentation.
 I figured that I would remember everything, and could just write a couple notes down on my game design document if anything came up.
 Not a great solution, there are so many different things that should be seperated, tracked, and evaluated.
 Having a single list of bullet points for everything doesn't work well, and even spreading it amongst multiple pages of a notebook.
 Having specific commits on github would have been extremely effective, rather than working on the game for a day or two and then just using git to "save" my progress.
 I think in a future solo project I would want both a backlog/active/completed task system, similar to what my internship used, as well as either a private or public devlog.